AnaelR/nuxt-3-templates/README.md

 ## TODO

+[ ] - Flowmap utils with offscreen canvas check OGL js implementation, threejs journey fbo tutorial [ ] - Planes that match HTML content position
+[ ] - Three points light preset
+[ ] - Shadow utils
+[ ] - Pixel to 3d size utils
+[ ] - Debug utils
+[ ] - Add callback for when useCorgi is ready aka has draw at least one frame [ ] - Post process
+[ ] - Optionnal CorgiCanvas.vue that has props for loading and using different resources in props ? resources, transform, scene background color or transparent
+[ ] - Write a comprehensive Readme about what is this, how you can use it (bonus add cute corgi picture) - Try generated doc from jsdoc
+[ ] - Optimise Threejs import like React Three Fiber https://gracious-keller-98ef35.netlify.app/docs/recipes/reducing-bundle-size/

+## DONE
 [X] - Resources factory
 [X] - HDRI
 [X] - Add pixel ratio based on quality (to determine with gpu tier for exemple)